 - This activity is a useful way of presenting new factual information to students, and encourage them to listen for key points.

 - They give support to less confident students, as they are encouraged to participate in their groups as part of the structure of the activity.

 Example of a Dictogloss Activity

-- Learners discuss about their cities
+- Learners discuss about the city where they live.

-- The teacher reads the text again, and the learners take notes;
+- The teacher reads the text again, and the learners take notes.

 - In groups, the learners then reconstruct the text.